 For many people out there, shopping for a new or used car is a very stressful activity.
 Some people lack knowledge about automobiles, and others may understand just enough to feel they are being taken advantage of.
-Use the tips that follow to make sure you get exactly what you want.
+Use the following tips to ensure you get precisely what you want.

-Before you leave to shop for a car, it is essential to understand your true needs.
+Before you leave to shop for a car, you must understand your actual needs.
 How much of a budget do you have to work with?
 How many passengers do you need to drive around?
 How important is gas mileage?
 A sports car or sedan?
-Jot down all the things you want, and take the list along so you are not likely to forget any.
+Jot down all the things you want, and take the list along, so you will not likely forget any.

-If you can’t afford it, don’t be persuaded by a talented salesman.
+If you can’t afford it, don’t persuade a talented salesperson.
 Some salesmen can talk you into an expensive car you cannot afford.
-Remember, the more expensive the car, the more commission he or she will make.
+Remember, the more expensive the car, the more commission they will make.

-If you don’t negotiate with a car dealership, you may as well throw your money in the trash.
-It is never smart to pay sticker price on a car.
+If you don’t negotiate with a car dealership, you may throw your money in the trash.
+It is never wise to pay the sticker price on a car.
 These prices are too large on purpose so that dealers have some negotiation room.
 Use this to your advantage.

-Arranging financing prior to actually shopping for a vehicle is a great idea.
+Arranging to finance before actually shopping for a vehicle is a great idea.
 Check with a bank or local credit union to get this done.
-This will often provide you with a lower interest rate, and when you get to the dealership, you will know the amount you can afford to spend.
+This will often provide you with a lower interest rate, and when you get to the dealership, you will know how much you can afford.

 Don’t drive an expensive car to the dealership.
-No matter how good you are at negotiating, they will reject any lower offers you put forth.
+No matter how good you are at negotiating, they will reject any lower offers.
 If you are going to trade in that nice car, then that is the only reason you would bring it with you.

 See an auto show.
-This show can assist you in determining which makes and models are right for you.
+This show can assist you in determining which makes and models are suitable for you.
 These shows are an excellent opportunity to compare different makes and models in a single place.
-In addition, it provides you an opportunity to converse with people who possess lots of knowledge on cars in a single location.
-You’ll be able to leave the show with a much better idea of what you are looking for.
+In addition, it provides you a chance to converse with people who possess lots of knowledge on cars in a single location.
+As a result, you’ll be able to leave the show with a much better idea of what you are looking for.

 Know your purchasing price before you drive to the dealership.
 Your budget should include the total amount you will spend and the payment amount you can afford.
 By having this information along with the car’s market value, you will ensure a smooth buying experience.

-By now, you should feel better prepared to shop for your next car.
+You should now feel better prepared to shop for your next car.
 The tips offered above will make the process so much easier.
 You will be more at ease and save some money.